urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

   \u escape can be used to represent unicode characters, for example \u2665 represents a ♥ String.format() allows to created strings with special format, substituting character sequences like %s for another string, or %d for integers
-  Formatter class can be used for advance control over string format, like locale-based formatting
+  Formatter class can be used for advance control over string format, like locale-based formatting Strings can be converted into their bytes representation using the getBytes() method

 4 types of references in Java
   Strong/Hard